polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 * __[tasks.schedule.delete]__ - Deletes an existing schedule
 * __[tasks.scheduler.start]__ - Starts the task scheduler.
 Notice, only for internal usage

-Refer to the [magic.lambda.scheduler](/documentation/magic.lambda.scheduler/) for details about the above slots.
+Refer to the [magic.lambda.scheduler](/documentation/magic.lambda.scheduler/) for information about the above slots.

 ## Internals

 Tasks will be persisted into your magic database in the `tasks` table and schedules will be persisted into your `task_due` table.
-This implies that if you take backup of your database, tasks will still exists in your backup, including their Hyperlambda and next schedule date.
-When a task is done executing its scheduled execution, its next schedule time will be calculated.
+This implies that if you take backup of your database, tasks will still exists in your backup, including their Hyperlambda and upcoming execution date, if any.
+When a repeating task is done executing, its next schedule time will be calculated.
 This avoids exhausting your web server due to misconfigured tasks, and/or flooding the server with tasks your server is not able to execute.
 To see the complete documentation for the task scheduler in Magic you can check out the [magic.lambda.scheduler](/documentation/magic.lambda.scheduler/).